 Master of Engineering, Bioinstrumentation

 |BIOE 573||Biomedical Systems Engineering||4|

 courses from approved list

 The tuition and fees for the M.Eng. in Bioinstrumentation are different from the standard university tuition rates.
 For tuition information and external funding resources, please visit http://bioinstrumentation.illinois.edu/admissions/tuition-fees.html.
-Students in the Bioinstrumentation major for the M.Eng. degree are not eligible for tuition waivers through research assistantships or teaching assistantships.
+Students in the Bioinstrumentation major for the M.Eng. degree are not eligible for scholarships or tuition waivers through research or teaching assistantships.